In this article

 If you’re unaware of where your money is going each month, you will not be able to modify bad financial behavior that negatively impacts your company’s profitability.
 Daily and monthly expense tracking allows you to find trends or outlying costs.

-To get a clear picture of your finances, it’s important that you are catching little costs that add up and deciding whether larger expenses are justifiable.
+To get a clear picture of your business finances, it’s important that you are catching little costs that add up and deciding whether larger expenses are justifiable.
 This works on both a macro level (looking at the business as a whole) as well as a micro level (empowering team managers to keep tabs on their team's operating budget, performance, and spend habits to reduce maverick spend).

 Help you stick to your budget